BlauGroup/RNMC/LGMC.md

 A kMC implementation coupling a homogeneous (Gillespie-like) region with a lattice, enabling simulations with reactions occurring in multiple phases and capable of electrochemical reactions.
 Either marcus of Butler-Volmer electron transfer theory (specified at runtime, see 'Running LGMC' below) can be used when calculating rates for electrochemical reactions.
 The lattice is periodic in the x, y direction and non-periodic in the z direction.
 The lattice may be static (no sites can be added or deleted) or dynamic (sites are added through adsorption and deleted through desorption reactions).

+As a starting point two examples of `LGMC` uses are shown in [Examples](./Examples.html) - `LGMC` with a static lattice to model CO Oxidation on Cu and `LGMC` with a dynamic lattice to simulate the formation and evolution of the solid electrolyte interphase in a lithium-ion battery.

 ## Sqlite IO

 Sqlite is used for input, output, and checkpointing.
 Before running LGMC two necessary .sqlite files must be generated - The Lattice Reaction Network Database and State Database.
-Examples of Python code used to generate these files are available in [Examples](./Examples.html).
+Examples of Python code used to generate these files are available in [examples directory](./https://github.com/lzichi/RNMC/tree/main/examples).
 Below is an outline of each .sqlite file and its necessary tables. **Each .sqlite file must follow this format exactly**.

 ### The Lattice Reaction Network Database